luiscielak/new-aesthetic/new-aesthetic.md

 In March 15, 2012, James Bridle put together a panel at SXSW to explore topics on pixelation of low-resolution images, 3D printing, and digital maps.
 In this session, the participants explore the effects of the new media, products and artworks, and discuss the ways in which ways of seeing are increasingly transforming ways of making and doing.
 [10] The term gained wider attention following a panel at the SXSW conference in 2012.
 [1]

 The past is needed in order to be able to contextualize the present.
-The present is only meaningful until we think of the future - looking ahead allows us to drift through the present with unwritten promises of a better and more rewarding future.
-It is only after we have lived a past, that we can see the present in constant change.
+The present is only meaningful until we think of the future.
+Looking ahead allows us to drift through the present with unwritten promises of a better and more rewarding future.
+It is only after we have lived a past, that we can see the present in constant motion.
 Previous experiences are the only proof of existence that we have.
+The theme of the New Aesthetic is a collaboration between the human and the machine.
+It is "a way of seeing that seems to reveal a blurring between "the real" and "the digital [...] this 'look' is a metaphor for understanding and communicating the experience of a world in which the New Aesthetic is increasingly pervasive."
+[1]

 ## People

 ### Marius Watz

-Marius Watz is Norway born, New York City based generative art artist.
-Generative art is referred to computer-generated art based on parametric instructions or algorithms to produce aesthetic forms as output.
+Marius Watz is a Norway born, New York City based generative art artist.
+Generative art is referred to computer-generated art based on parametric instructions or algorithms to produce aesthetic forms as an output of the 'art' system.
+The art here is the system, while the resulting shaped and form are just a byproduct of the system itself.

-Marius Watz frequently contributes.
-As an evangelist of the generative, he started the Generator-X conference showcasing latest generative strategies and software processes in digital art, architecture and design, has curated several software art exhibitions and teaches frequently coding and modeling workshops for beginners, freelancers and professionals.
-[3]

-Marius makes art based on parametric systems.
+Marius makes art based on algorithms.

 "Algorithms provide the means to produce specific outcomes, typically through generative logic or data processing.
 But in the process they leave their distinct footprint on the result."
+[3]

 These common algorithms are a path to exploration and experimentation.
 The output of these self-discoveries of the algorithm and the process should not equate to the artist's final output or masterpiece.